jpgs2000/joao_silva_projects/README.md

 **Technologies:** SOLIDWORKS, 3D Printing (PLA / PETG)

-* Designed a protective cover for a jeep headlight using SOLIDWORKS
+* Designed a protective cover for a headlight using SOLIDWORKS
-* Developed the geometry considering fitting constraints and outdoor usage
 * Printed and tested prototypes using both PLA and PETG materials
 * Explored material differences regarding strength and durability